 In observation planner, right click an object and click Simulate eyepiece view in the popup menu.

 When the tool is first invoked, it will prompt a dialog to select the desired FOV to render the view.
 To compare the rendered view against a real sky image, click the button to download a DSS image.
-You can manually adjust the view to match your eyepiece using the rotation slider, the invert view and flip view check boxes.
-Alternatively, you can use a pre-calculated amount of rotation by using one of the Presets that is tailored for different optical systems.
+You can manually adjust the view to match your eyepiece using the rotation slider, the Invert view and Flip view check boxes.
+Alternatively, you can use a pre-calculated amount of rotation by using one item of the Preset: dropdown box that is tailored for different optical systems.

 To export the view to a file, click button.
 Export enables adding ticks for printed charts as shown above and save the image.